Punktum-dk/epp-service-specification/README.md

 2. If the authenticated user is a registrar only billing can be added
 3. The new contact is requested to accept the role, so the operation is asynchronous

-Additing new users require special privileges, currently only with the registrant, apart from the policy listed above.
+Adding new users require special privileges, currently only with the registrant, apart from the policy listed above.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>